hdmf-dev/hdmf-common-schema/README.md

 Current experimental data types are:

-- **ExternalResources**: A data structure that contains row-based compound-data tables for storing ontology information and other external resource references.
 - **EnumData**: A data structure for representing a column where the data come from a fixed set of elements.

 ## Generate documentation